Qualia Mind Review

 • Information processing abilities, particularly in people over the age of 30

-While the study is unpublished (and therefore not peer-reviewed), it still provides some of the best clinical results of any nootropic.
-These results are all significantly better than the findings of Qualia Mind’s study, though Qualia Mind looked at a much shorter window of time than Mind Lab Pro, so it’s hard to directly compare them.
+These results are all significantly better than the findings of Qualia Mind’s study, though Qualia investigated its supplement for a much shorter window of time than Mind Lab Pro, so it’s hard to directly compare them.
+Also, any self-funded research comes with the chance of bias.

-Mind Lab Pro is significantly cheaper than Qualia Mind at $69/month, though that still isn’t inexpensive.
-75% of the ingredients in Mind Lab Pro are also underdosed according to successful clinical studies, but all 11 have moderate-to-strong support through studies.
-It also doesn’t have the same rigorous safety standards as Qualia Mind.
-So while their research study is exceptional, it’s only the first step.
-Qualia Mind is still a better option if you want to try some of their unique ingredients or need a flexible return policy.
+In terms of cost, Mind Lab Pro is significantly cheaper than Qualia Mind at $69/month, though that still isn’t inexpensive.
+Around 75% of the ingredients in Mind Lab Pro are also underdosed, according to successful research, but all 11 have at least moderate support through studies.
+And Mind Lab Pro conducts both in-house and third-party testing, which we appreciate.
+However, Qualia Mind is still a better option if you want to try some of its unique ingredients or if you need a flexible return policy.
+(Mind Lab Pro requires your product to be entirely unopened.)

 If cost is an issue, another generalized nootropic that might work for you is Focus Factor Original.
-Focus Factor makes several dozen different products, but their hallmark nootropic is still their best (alongside their Brain & Vision formula, which is excellent for those with desk jobs or whose screen time rivals their sleep time).
-You’ll compromise some efficacy — Focus Factor mostly capitalizes on their large-dose vitamins and minerals, so if you’re already taking a multivitamin, you won’t see as much of an effect — but one 15-serving bottle only costs $15 (or less if you join their subscription service).
-Even without their proprietary blend of nootropic ingredients, Focus Factor Original is a better deal than most quality multivitamins, so it’s an excellent option if you have a tight budget.
+Focus Factor makes several different products, but its hallmark nootropic is its Original formula.
+You’ll compromise some efficacy — Focus Factor mostly capitalizes on its large-dose vitamins and minerals, so if you’re already taking a multivitamin, you won’t see as much of an effect — but one 15-serving bottle only costs $15 (or less if you join the subscription service).

-Focused nootropics — which might try to minimize cognitive decline in an aging population or help you bring calmness and clarity to your day, for example — have shorter ingredient lists and are less likely to improve your whole cognitive process.
-That said, you’re more likely to see the desired effects it claims.
+Specialized nootropics — which focus on improving a specific area of cognitive health or functioning — have shorter ingredient lists and are less likely to improve your whole cognitive process.
+That said, you may be more likely to see the desired effects they claim.

-Thesis is a high-quality focused nootropic that regularly tops our lists.
+Thesis is a high-quality, specialized nootropic that regularly tops our lists.
 This company exclusively produces nootropic supplements in six different formulas:

 • Creativity